davro76/Excel_Challenge/README.md

 # Introduction

+## Dataset: Kickstart My Chart

-## For this challenge, we will use the Kickstart dataset to:
+### For this challenge, we will use the Kickstart dataset to:
 1. Format a few columns
 2. Create Calculated columns
 3. Convert Unix Timestamps to regular excel date format.